 Get vaccinated and boosted.
 The vaccine dramatically decreases your risk for severe illness and outcomes, like needing hospital care or dying from COVID-19.
 A booster dose is important to maintain your protection.
 Talk to your doctor, or find one near you at ManitobaVaccine.ca.

 Find Fresh Air.
-While gathering outdoors is best, it’s not always practical in Manitoba winters.
+While gathering outdoors is best, it’s not always practical.
 For indoor gatherings, try to find somewhere with good ventilation, or take some easy steps to improve ventilation in your home.

 Try to avoid the “Three Cs”: Closed spaces, Crowded places, Close-contact settings.
 Learn more here.